Commentary on Psalm 15

-I've never listened to anyone argue for the abolition of this particular guideline or rule, as I have for some of the others.
+I've never listened to someone argue for abolishing this particular guideline or rule in the way that I have for some of the others.
 However, I have heard a lot of people breaking it.
-Probably most of us have been victimized in some way by a loose tongue belonging to a fellow-believer.
+Probably, most of us have been victimized in some way by a loose tongue belonging to a fellow believer.

-A preacher of nearly a century ago who had a lot to say about holiness people and their tongues was "Bud" Robinson.
-Uncle Bud was a colorful character with a real concern for the practical lived-out side of the sanctified life.
+More than a century ago, a preacher name "Buddy" Robinson had a lot to say about holiness people and their tongues.
+Uncle Bud was a colorful character with a real concern for the practical lived-out aspect of the sanctified life.

-One of his sermon illustrations involved a man who came to Bud confessing: "Brother Bud, my religious joy has all leaked out.
-What is my trouble?"
+One of his sermon illustrations involved a man who came to Bud to say, "Brother Bud, my religious joy has all leaked out.
+What is my problem?"

 "My!" replied Bud.
 "My friend, you keep your mouth open all the time."

-This kind of focus on the ethical side of the Spirit-filled life has made some folks uncomfortable, folks who would prefer that preachers -- and church rules -- deal only in theological generalities.
+This kind of focus on the ethical side of the Spirit-filled life has made some folks uncomfortable, folks who would prefer that preachers -- and church lifestyle rules -- deal only in generalities.

-However, Bud Robinson was on solid biblical ground when he was admonishing his listeners to "keep that rat hole in your noggin closed."
-That was his south Texas paraphrase of Psalm 15:3.
+However, Bud Robinson was on solid biblical ground when he admonished listeners to "keep that rat hole in your noggin closed."
+(That was his Texas paraphrase of Psalm 15:3.)

 To be sure, the answer which follows does include a general "moral purity."
 But there is also the very specific: He who "tells no tales against his neighbor" (v.
 3c, NEB).

-In his book Sunshine and Smiles, Bud Robinson talks about the gossip problem this way:
+In the book Sunshine and Smiles (which, by the way, is still being sold on Amazon), Bud Robinson talks about the gossip issues this way: